jarielys-cg/largeproject20/README.md

 ## AI Usage

 This project used AI tools to assist with development and debugging throughout the build process.

+**GitHub Copilot** was used during development for code suggestions, autocompletion, and identifying potential bugs inline while writing code in the editor.

 - **Tool**: Claude (Anthropic)
 - **Dates**: April 15, 2026
 - **Scope**: Updating and debugging email verification feature in the mobile application